Configuration

 Permissions Set

-The system will record all modifications to permissions, including what permissions were granted and revokes, by whom, to whom, on what entity
+The system will record all modifications to permissions, including what permissions were granted and revoked, by whom, to whom, and on what entity.

 External Connections